kevinjin420/mrover-teleop-wiki/notes.md

 SOIL DATA CSV STILL TAKES A SCREENSHOT FUCK

-methane removed altogether?
+methane removed altogether? pretty sure

 auton task stuck_status: is it ever changed????

-websockets sometimes crash the backend, slow reload
+websockets sometimes crash, slow reload

 auton ws errors and has to be restarted, adds ~2s

+sim not up to date - joint DE default orientation has changed

+sim not updated to handle cam and gripper

+future point cloud impl? on which task?

+sa arm controls broken, missing field "site"

+improve button readability, make text black in certain low contrast scenarios

+ask john for any more ui complaints

 ---